Whose standard is it anyway?

 Latest News

-Posted 27.03.2024
+Posted 25.04.2024

 Play VideoPlay Video

 This webinar series was curated especially for an audience concerned with the Australian built environment.
 A range of industry pioneers revealed how BIM & Revit content is going to transform the world of construction there.
 It featured practical tips and real-life experience from knowledgeable experts.
-In this second episode, hear from Adam Ward, CTO of Space Group.
-This very accessible session is for people at all stages of their Building Information Modeling (BIM) journey.
-He will take you through BIM and its role in product specification.
+In the third episode of our series, hear from Ryan Wigham, Associate Director of bimstore, with 23 years experience in the construction environment.
+He will take you through practical tips for getting started with Revit content and the relationship with Building Information Modeling (BIM) objects.

 CloseClose